 - PG Conference

-In December 2017 we launched the annual Postgraduate Research Conference Language, Text, Sound & Image to showcase postgraduate research in the school.
+Our annual Postgraduate Research Conference Language, Text, Sound & Image showcases postgraduate research in the school.
 At this event PhD students in their second year of study or beyond, give their annual research presentation.
 For some, this may be their first research paper, while others may already be old hands on the conference circuit.
 Either way it is an opportunity for students to improve their presenting skills, to try out aspects of their thesis in a research paper format, and to get feedback on their work from staff and fellow research students across the school.

 - PG Forum